-- Place a large piece of heavy-duty foil on the counter.
+- Place a large piece of foil on the counter.
 To the middle of the foil add the peppers and onions.
 Drizzle with lime juice and soy sauce and season liberally with salt and pepper.

 - Fold the foil over the peppers and onions to form a packet.
 Place a trivet on top of the steak and place the foil packet on top.